 A bulging disc in the spinal column can trigger a condition known as sciatica.
-Sciatica occurs when pressure is placed on the sciatic nerve, which runs from the lower back, to the buttocks and down the back of each leg.
+Sciatica occurs when pressure is placed on the sciatic nerve, which runs from the lower back to the buttocks and down the back of each leg.

-The vertebrae in the lumbar region (and all along the entire spinal column) are cushioned by intervertebral discs that act as shock absorbers.
+The vertebrae in the lumbar region (and along the entire spinal column) are cushioned by intervertebral discs that act as shock absorbers.
 Sometimes, these discs degenerate or become damaged due to the normal process of aging or due to injury.
 When the discs are damaged, they can weaken and develop bulges.
 These bulges, or protrusions, can put pressure on spinal nerves, and this can result in pain and discomfort at the location of the bulging disc or in other parts of the body.

-When a lumbar bulging disc puts pressure on the sciatic nerve, the pain and discomfort often travels, or radiates, from the lower back to the buttocks, the legs, and even to the soles of the feet.
+When a lumbar bulging disc puts pressure on the sciatic nerve, the pain and discomfort often travels, or radiates, from the lower back to the buttocks, the legs and even to the soles of the feet.
 That’s because the sciatic nerve is responsible for controlling the muscles in the back of the leg and sending signals of sensation to the buttocks, thighs, the lower leg, and the feet.

-- Percutaneous endoscopic discectomy
+- Endoscopic discectomy